lukashalim/Notes/General Analytics.md

 Models can be used for Decisions, Rankings, or Estimates.

+Clustering
+- Using Eigenvalues
+ - look at clusters and find the one with the largest *second* principal component

 ### Techniques to Know:
 Rule induction
 - combination of decision trees & neural nets